The Graphite Lab

 After

 Texts and webchats stack up.
-Booking transactions take all available bandwidth and customer records fall behind.
+The booking calls take all the bandwidth, and customer records fall behind.

 After

-Booking chats routed themselves into the dashboard.
-What's left is the harder stuff, handled carefully.
+Booking requests routed themselves into the dashboard.
+What is left is the harder stuff, handled carefully.

-Lunch-hour callers six deep.
+Lunch-hour callers are six deep.
 Working as fast as possible, three roll to voicemail.
-Two won't call back.
+Two never call back.

 After